Schedule an Appointment

 Adult Dogs (age 1 year and older) Withhold food for all adult dogs after midnight the evening before surgery.
 Please ensure water is available at all times.

-Adult Cats (age 1 year and older) Adult cats can have food without restriction up until 6am the morning of surgery.
+Adult Cats (age 1 year and older) Withhold food for all adult cats after midnight the evening before surgery.
 Please ensure water is available at all times.

 Kittens and puppies (younger than 1 year old) Feed a small meal (a quarter of their typical breakfast) to all puppies and kittens on the morning of surgery.
 Please ensure water is available at all times.